hikkoiri/conjur/design/proposals/variable_schema_validation.md

 Write about the advantages of atomicity, minimal changes in the database to implement this and so on.

-#### Additional Required Functionality
+#### Automatic Permission Granting to Built-in Schemas

-In order to provide access for any role to the builtin schemas, a new builtin group should be introduced: `conjur/all`.
+In order to provide access for any role to the built-in schemas, a new built-in group should be introduced: `conjur/all`.
 All roles in the Conjur account should be added to this group automatically, thus keeping this group always up to date with all the roles that exist in the account.

 Usage example: